-The Xbox Series X and the Xbox Series S (collectively, the Xbox Series X/S[b]) are home video game consoles developed by Microsoft.
-They were both released on November 10, 2020 as the fourth generation of the Xbox console family, succeeding the Xbox One family.
+The Xbox Series X was released on November 10, 2020 as the fourth generation of the Xbox console family, succeeding the Xbox One family.
 Along with Sony’s PlayStation 5, also released in November 2020, the Xbox Series X and Series S are part of the ninth generation of video game consoles.

 The Xbox Series X target performance is to render games at 4K resolution at 60 frames per second, with the CPU being about four times as powerful as the Xbox One X CPU, and the GPU twice as powerful.
 The Series X can support up to 120 frames per second, and can render up to 8K resolution.

 The Xbox Series X’s console form is designed to be unobtrusive and minimalistic, the unit can be used vertically or on its side.
 Its forward-facing features present only the main power button and an Ultra HD Blu-ray drive.
 The top of the unit is a single powerful fan.
-Spencer stated that the console is as quiet as Xbox One X. The Series X includes an HDMI 2.1 output, the storage expansion slot, three USB 3.2 ports, and an ethernet port.
-The console does not include an infrared blaster or HDMI pass-through like the Xbox One line, supporting HDMI-CEC instead.
+The Series X includes an HDMI 2.1 output, the storage expansion slot, three USB 3.2 ports, and an Ethernet port.

 The consoles support external storage through a proprietary SSD expansion card inserted into the back of the console.
-As with Xbox One, the consoles will also support external USB storage, but only backward compatible games (which can also be transferred directly from an Xbox One console) will be able to run directly from external USB storage.
+As with Xbox One, the consoles will also support external USB storage, but only backward compatible games will be able to run directly from external USB storage.
 Xbox Series S and Series X-native games must be stored on the internal SSD or an expansion card in order to be played, but can be moved to a USB storage device to save disk space for other games.

 The Xbox Series X and Series S support all games playable on Xbox One (excluding those that require the Kinect sensor), including Xbox 360 and original Xbox console games currently supported through backward compatibility on the Xbox One, thus allowing the console to support four generations of games.